ijimrex/Resolution-Inference/README.md

 ((~Full(x))=>Hungry(x))

 However the result does not guarantee 100% correctness for some complex logic.
-There still might be some bug.
+There still might be some bugs.